crypto-lake/analysis-sharing/README.md

 Q: Give me the market data for free.
 A: We actually have to pay to collect them and even pay for the traffic when you're downloading them from AWS.

+Q: Can I also use other data than *Lake*?
+A: Sure, but don't mix data sources unless necessary.